jk1z/gitlab-release-note-generator/README.md

   * Default "Australia/Melbourne"
 * ISSUE_CLOSED_SECONDS: The amount of seconds to search after the last commit,  useful for Merge Requests that close their tickets a second after the commit.
   * Default 0
+* PUBLISH_TO_SLACK: Feature flag to turn on or off publishing release notes to Slack.  (optional).
+* SLACK_WEBHOOK_URL: Your Slack webhook URL to send the generated release notes to Slack (optional).

 ## Building and Running locally